kostadin-georgiev97/Steganography/README.md

 # Steganography

 ## Summary
-This project provides means to encode files into steganographic images and vice versa.
+This project provides means to encode files into steganographic images and vice versa, using the Least Significant Bit (LSB) algorithm.
 The application is written in Java and has a simple command line UI.

 ## Functionality
 * Hide a file of any type (.txt, .docx, and .mp3, etc.) within a 24-bit bitmap cover image using the least significant bit algorithm.